algorandfoundation/specs/dev/TEAL_opcodes.md

 - Opcode: 0x4f {uint8 depth}
 - Pops: *... stack*, any
 - Pushes: any
-- remove the value at depth N in the stack and shift above items down so the Nth deep value is on top of the stack
+- remove the value at depth N in the stack and shift above items down so the Nth deep value is on top of the stack.
+Fails if stack depth <= N.
 - LogicSigVersion >= 5

 ## concat